-Update 10/30/2020 - We have received a large number of requests for cellular hotspots for families and we are prioritizing families who do not have internet at home and families with 2 or more students enrolled in the district.
-At this time, we have distributed all of the hotspots we had available.
+Update 8/22/2021 - We have received a large number of requests for cellular hotspots for families and we are prioritizing families who do not have internet at home and families with 2 or more students enrolled in the district.
 Families are still able to join our waiting list by updating RSVP.
 More information on updating RSVP is below.
 Families who are willing and able can contact their cell phone providers to determine what hotspot plans are available for them.
 Thank you for your understanding as we work to support all families.

 Run a Bandwidth Test to determine your current internet speed

 The following link is a Speed Test that will show you your current internet speeds: https://speedtest.xfinity.com/